MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 After publishing the connection, you need to customize the search results page.
 To learn about customizing search results, see [Customize the search results page](/microsoftsearch/configure-connector#next-steps-customize-the-search-results-page).

-## Read and deny access to Knowledge articles in the Microsoft Graph connector for ServiceNow
+## Read and deny access to Knowledge articles in the ServiceNow Knowledge Microsoft Graph connector
 <details>
 <summary>Here is a scenario-wise depiction of how the connector treats access permissions based on user criteria in ServiceNow Knowledge:</summary><br>